zh-qs/3d-cpu-rendering/README.md

 # 3d-cpu-rendering
-Program which loads and renders 3d triangle models
+Program which loads and renders .obj 3d triangle models